pbugni/lhres.warehouse/README.rst

-lhres.warehouse
+pheme.warehouse
 ===============

-Longitudinal Health Record for Enhanced Surveilance, Data Warehouse Module
+Public Health EHR Message Engine (PHEME), Data Warehouse Module

-Module responsible for creation and maintenance of the Data Warehouse used by the LHRES system.
+Module responsible for creation and maintenance of the Data Warehouse used by the PHEME system.

 License
 -------